crazycodr/standard-exceptions/docs/getting-started.md

 ### Data exceptions

 Data exceptions pertain to all the validation aspect of data and the operations associated to it.
-They are not stored as `Validation\` exceptions because they do not pertain to validation frameworks but to the integrity and validity of the data itself not to it's validation.
+They are not stored as `Validation\` exceptions because they do not pertain to validation frameworks but to the integrity and validity of the data itself not to its validation.

 [Learn more](exceptions/data-exceptions.md)

 ### Http exceptions

 Many frameworks and applications redefine Http exceptions that map to Http status codes.
-These should not be redefined or they become different across two projects and portability of your code suffers.
+These should not be redefined, or they become different across two projects and portability of your code suffers.
 This namespace contains most if not all Http exceptions you'll ever need.

 You will find two sub namespaces in this namespace namely: